Juan Berrocal

-Juan Berrocal González (born 5 February 1999) is a Spanish professional footballer who plays as a centre-back for Major League Soccer side Atlanta United FC, on loan from Getafe CF.
+Juan Berrocal González (born 5 February 1999) is a Spanish professional footballer who plays as a centre-back for club Málaga CF.

 Club career

 Born in Jerez de la Frontera, Cádiz, Andalusia, Berrocal was a Sevilla FC youth graduate.
 He made his senior debut with the reserves on 3 September 2017, starting in a 1–2 home loss against Cultural y Deportiva Leonesa in the Segunda División.

 On 3 July 2018, Berrocal renewed his contract until 2022.
 He made his first-team and European debut on 9 August, starting and playing the full match in a 1–0 home win against FK Žalgiris, in the third qualifying round of the 2018–19 UEFA Europa League.

 On 25 August 2020, Berrocal joined CD Mirandés in the second division, on loan for the season.
 The following 22 July, he moved to fellow league team Sporting de Gijón also in a temporary deal.

 On 11 July 2022, Sevilla announced the transfer of Berrocal to SD Eibar in the second division.
 On 19 August 2024, he signed a three-year deal with La Liga side Getafe CF.

 Berrocal made his debut in the top tier of Spanish football on 14 September 2024, starting in a 1–0 away loss to former side Sevilla.
 The following 25 July, after being sparingly used, he moved abroad for the first time in his career and joined Major League Soccer side Atlanta United FC on a one-year loan deal, with a buyout clause.

+On 1 September 2026, Berrocal moved to fellow first division side Málaga CF on a one-year contract, after terminating his link with Geta.